EmmanuelCollegeStudentUnion/ecsu-web/content/info/internationals.md

 This is a short checklist of things you may need/want, it is in no way all-inclusive and not everyone will want all of these things.

-- Warm clothes â€“ in summer Cambridge is lovely, but can get pretty nippy in winter.
+- Warm clothes – in summer Cambridge is lovely, but can get pretty nippy in winter.
-- Waterproof clothes â€“ welcome to England.
+- Waterproof clothes – welcome to England.
-- Formal dress â€“ for fancy events like formals and matriculation.
+- Formal dress – for fancy events like formals and matriculation.
-- Pillow case/sheets â€“ pretty self-explanatory.
+- Pillow case/sheets – pretty self-explanatory.
-- Skype â€“ or something similar to keep in touch with distant friends and family for free.
+- Skype – or something similar to keep in touch with distant friends and family for free.
-- UK sim card â€“ for new friends.
+- UK sim card – for new friends.
-- Stationery â€“ this can easily be purchased here, so no need to think too much about it.
+- Stationery – this can easily be purchased here, so no need to think too much about it.
-- Alarm, posters, blankets â€“ anything that you want to decorate your room with.
+- Alarm, posters, blankets – anything that you want to decorate your room with.
-- Pans, toaster, a kettle â€“ these are easily available here too so don't waste space if you donâ€™t want.
+- Pans, toaster, a kettle – these are easily available here too so don't waste space if you don’t want.
-- Open mind â€“ super cheesy I know, but you will have so many new experiences here.
+- Open mind – super cheesy I know, but you will have so many new experiences here.

 ## Student Experiences